-At the booking appointment, your midwife will want to get an overview of your health and medical history in order to plan your maternity care.
+At the booking appointment, your midwife will want to get an overview of your health and medical history to plan your maternity care.

 They’ll ask you questions about:

-- your physical and mental health, including any pre-existing medical conditions you have and medication you are taking
+- your physical and mental health, including any pre-existing medical conditions you have and medication you’re taking

-- your family’s medical history and any genetic conditions you are aware of
+- your family’s medical history and any genetic conditions you’re aware of

 - the health and medical history of the baby’s father